SterlingBrayboy/SterlingBrayboy/README.md

-### Hi 👋!
+### Hi 👋

-### I’m a new Full-Stack Engineer, currently expanding upon my knowledge of Artificial Intelligence, Blockchain, and he Metaverse.
+### I’m a new Full-Stack Engineer, currently expanding upon my knowledge of Artificial Intelligence, Blockchain, and the Metaverse.
 ### I've built a few landing pages, a mock social media profile page, and a full-stack weather application.
-You can find my tech stack and links to my projects below.
+You can find links to my projects below.

 ### 📫 Contact: sterlingbrayboyn@gmail.com